-You have the freedom to create an entirely new world from your own imagination!
+We have the freedom to create an entirely new world from our own imagination!
 How amazing is that?
-You get to decide everything that happens in this world and who lives there.
-You’ve already decided how you’ll be inspired and what your world looks like.
-Now you’re going to put your character database together.
-What type of world is this?
+We get to decide everything that happens in this world and who lives there.
+We’ve already decided what our world looks like.
+Now we’re going to decide how our world works.

 Your World’s Society, Technology & History

-• Are there male and female or children, how do they develop?
+- Are there male and female or children and how do they develop?

 • If characters go to work in cities, then where do they live?